tahamir79/tahamir79.github.io/README.md

 - B.S., Operations and Business Analytics | University of Oregon (_March 2023_)

+## Current Role: Statistical Researcher at College of Math and Statistics

 ### CIT 281 Projects
   -Project 1 (Learnt about for loops and foreach method and dice rolling)